minkphp/webdriver-classic-driver/README.md

     ```shell
     composer require --dev "behat/behat" "behat/mink" "friends-of-behat/mink-extension" "mink/webdriver-classic-driver"
     ```
-2. Configure Behat to enable the Mink Extension and set it to use this drive.
+2. Configure Behat to enable the Mink Extension and set it to use this driver.

 ## Standalone Usage Example